Sara Brenner: Career

 Brenner was a faculty member at the College of Nanotechnology, Science, and Engineering.
 She held multiple roles, including associate professor of nanobioscience, assistant vice president for nanohealth initiatives, and director of the MD–PhD program in nanomedicine.
 Her research focused on the applications of nanoscale and advanced materials in medicine and public health, as well as assessing the health impacts of exposure to engineered nanomaterials.

 In 2016, she was included in the Albany Business Review's "40 under 40" list where she stated that her role was "never boring or predictable".

 In 2018, Brenner joined the Office of Science and Technology Policy (OSTP) as a senior policy advisor, where she worked on biomedical science, health data interoperability, translational science, and the U.S. bioeconomy.
 She was also worked to address the opioid epidemic in the United States and veterans' suicide prevention.

 In 2019, Brenner joined the U.S. Food and Drug Administration (FDA), serving in various capacities.
 As the chief medical officer for in vitro diagnostics and associate director for medical affairs within the FDA Center for Devices and Radiological Health, she contributed to regulatory compliance, policy development, and advancing the safety and effectiveness of medical devices.
 Brenner played a role in the COVID-19 response, focusing on diagnostics, data quality, and technological innovation across government agencies.

 On January 24, 2025, Brenner was named acting commissioner of Food and Drugs at the FDA.
 She assumed this role following the departure of Robert Califf and served until Marty Makary became commissioner on April 1, 2025.
+Subsequently, Brenner served as Principal Deputy Commissioner of the FDA until April 2026.